jmcgrory/Design-Patterns/src/01. Strategy Pattern/README.md

 ### Rationale

-> "Define a family of algorithms, encapsulate each one, and make them interchange­able.
-Strategy lets the algorithm vary independently from clients that use it."
+> **"Define a family of algorithms, encapsulate each one, and make them interchange­able.
+Strategy lets the algorithm vary independently from clients that use it."**
-> **Design Patterns: Elements of Reusable Object-Oriented Software.
-(1995)**
+> _- Design Patterns: Elements of Reusable Object-Oriented Software.
+(1995)_

 By separating functionality from Class implementations into their own Behaviour Object.
 These behaviours can then be prescribed to Clients at runtime (i.e. via Interfaces).
 This allows each _"Client"_ (individual instances of Classes) to be configured via Dependency Injection to make use of the necessary Behaviour to meet their own contracts.